We are so happy to welcome you to the NYU family.

 Email is an important tool NYU uses to pass along critical information about the enrollment process.
 Soon after you confirm your enrollment, you’ll be assigned an NYU email address and given instructions on how to create your account.
 Once created, please check your email regularly.
 Contact NYU’s global IT Service Desk at AskIT@nyu.edu if you have trouble creating your account.

 Send your final transcripts to NYU by July 1 to meet our proof of graduation policy.
-If not, you won’t be allowed to register for fall courses and you’ll be dropped from your pre-registered courses.
+If not, it is likely that you won’t be allowed to register for fall courses and you’ll be dropped from your pre-registered courses.
 An extension, though, will be granted to students outside the U.S. whose secondary schools operate on a different schedule.
-So get your transcripts in!